morganesque/ghijklmno/src/jekyll/_posts/2012-02-03-responsive-web-design-at-igniteleeds.markdown

 <p><a href="/img/2012/02/IgniteTalk2.014.jpg"><img title="IgniteTalk2.014" src="/img/2012/02/IgniteTalk2.014.jpg" alt="" width="100%" /></a></p>

-<p>Many of these ways of working could have been adopted right from the beginning of the web, but I think previously we've be able to get away without embracing them.
+<p>Many of these ways of working could have been adopted right from the beginning of the web, but I think previously we&#8217;ve be able to get away without embracing them.
 I think the way the web is changing means that doing that is going to be less viable going forward.</p>

 <p><a href="/img/2012/02/IgniteTalk2.015.jpg"><img title="IgniteTalk2.015" src="/img/2012/02/IgniteTalk2.015.jpg" alt="" width="100%" /></a></p>

-<p>Now you could say this is all irrelevant because native apps easily outstrip websites in terms of providing a great user experience, and I think in many circumstances that's correct but I also see an interesting&nbsp;parallel.</p>
+<p>Now you could say this is all irrelevant because native apps easily outstrip websites in terms of providing a great user experience, and I think in many circumstances that&#8217;s correct but I also see an interesting&nbsp;parallel.</p>

 <p><a href="/img/2012/02/IgniteTalk2.016.jpg"><img title="IgniteTalk2.016" src="/img/2012/02/IgniteTalk2.016.jpg" alt="" width="100%" /></a></p>